wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * An armored virus includes protective code that prevents examination of critical elements, such as scans by antivirus software.

    * <strong>Spyware</strong> uses tracking cookies to collect and report on a user’s activities to the spyware programmer.
-   * A <strong>Trojan horse</strong> is malware disguised as a useful utility but embeds malicious code in itself.
+   * A <strong>Trojan</strong> is malware disguised as a useful utility but embeds malicious code in itself.
 A symptom of a Trojan horse is that unknown software is using covert channels to perform malicious activities, such as deleting system files and planting a backdoor into a system.
+The term is based on the "Trojan horse" story where soldiers hid in a large wooden horse which the opposition pulled inside their gates.
+   * A <strong>RAT</strong> is a Remote Access Trojan
    * A <strong>Macro</strong> is written into like VB in Excel.
    * <strong>Adware</strong> is a software application that displays advertisements (which generates revenue) while the application is executing.
    * <strong>Logic bombs</strong> are triggered by events like a specific date.